uobdv/Design-Verification/index.md

 In return, on successful completion of this unit, you will be able to add to your CV knowledge and skills in the following areas:
 - the Verilog Hardware Description Language,
-- EDA tools including ModelSim/QuestaSim and the Cadence verification tools,
+- EDA tools including QuestaSim (ModelSim) and the Cadence verification tools,
 - the e Verification Language,
 - Testbench Automation Techniques,
 - Constraint-Based Pseudo Random Test Generation,